New Machine - Ubuntu in Parallels Apple Silicon

 OS and Filesystem

 When auto-installing, Parallels will create two partitions using the GPT partitioning table: 1GB efi and 64GB ext4.
-I’d argue ext4 is better for VM disks since btrfs uses COW and would balloon the VM disk size much more than ext4.
+Go with ext4: btrfs uses COW and would most probably balloon the VM disk size much more than ext4.
 Therefore, let’s use ext4.
 It will also create a 2G swapfile, you can resize it later.

-Name the machine after its expected usage, e.g. mavi-macbook-vm-experiments.
+Name the machine after its expected usage, e.g. mavi-par-experiments or mavi-utm-base.

 Post-installation